uniqush/uniqush-push/README.md

   system which provides a full stack solution for communication between mobile devices and the app's server. *uniqush-push* is one piece of the system.
-However, right now, *uniqush-push* is the only piece and others are under actively devlopment.
+However, right now, *uniqush-push* is the only piece and others are under active devlopment.
 If you want to know more details about the *uniqush* system's plan, you can read the [blog post](http://blog.uniqush.org/uniqush-after-go1.html).
 If you want to know the latest progress about *uniqush* system, please check [our